ABOUT GATEWAY PUBLIC SCHOOLS (GATEWAY)

 - Convert event attendees to ongoing Gateway supporters

-- Work in partnership with Community Relations Manager to execute successful events
+- Work with Community Relations Manager to execute successful events

 - Design, manage and execute two annual appeals in partnership with the Development team